-ALNG typically uses a comprehensive Marine Safety Checklist to evaluate vessel and operator qualifications as part of the pre-award process and during operations.
+A comprehensive Marine Safety Checklist shall be used to evaluate vessel and operator qualifications as part of the pre-award process and during operations.

 The OCIMF OVMSA program may be utilized during the pre-qualification stage to evaluate potential bidder qualification.